 There is a very good chance that you'll get barraged by gravel at some point in your journey.
 Don't make the mistake of forgoing the GP because you will regret it if you do.

 If only for the peace of mind, the Gravel Protection is worth it.
+See here for more information about F-roads.

 The Sand and Ash Damage Waiver depends entirely on where you intend to drive and during which part of the year.
 During winter, it's not as necessary, but during March and April, you should absolutely consider it, for good reason.